-To be honest, I’ve had my eye on Shopify Lite for a while.
-It’s an interesting idea — an ecommerce giant like Shopify offering a low-cost plan that includes barebones online sales tools and a mobile-friendly POS app that looks like it has a decent amount of features.
-But if you probe the surface a little, does that hold up?
-Is Shopify Lite a good value if you’re not ready for a full online store?
+I’ve kept an eye on Shopify Lite for some time because it’s an intriguing concept.
+An eCommerce giant such as Shopify, offering a low-cost plan, including tools to sell on multiple sales channels (e.g., Amazon and Facebook) and a mobile-friendly POS app chock-full of features?
+Sounds like a great value.
+However, I approached the review cautiously.
+After delving below the surface, would all of that value hold up?
+Is Shopify Lite a good choice if you’re not ready for a full online store?
 Could it even be a viable alternative to PayPal or Square?
-These are the questions I set out to answer.
+These are the questions I set out to answer with this review.

-So, first things first: This review does not cover the Shopify web storefront at all, because it’s not available in the Shopify Lite plan.
-Go check out our complete Shopify review for that.
-Second, we’re not really going to look at Shopify Lite as an option for businesses that need a countertop solution.
-It’s possible to upgrade to a retail-exclusive package that will give you valuable features for a full-fledged register setup.
-We’ll talk about that a little but if you’re interested in Shopify as a full-fledged POS option, particularly in tandem with Shopify’s shopping cart software, you should check out our full Shopify POS review.
-Third, if you want to know more about Shopify’s native payments platform, called (dun dun DUUUN) Shopify Payments, we have a review for that too.
-We’ll touch a little on it, but for a more detailed look, just check out the complete review.
+Before we go any further, know that this review does not cover the Shopify web storefront at all because an online shop isn’t available in the Shopify Lite plan.
+If you need a full eCommerce presence, go check out our complete Shopify review for that.
+Second, Shopify Lite isn’t an option for businesses that need a countertop solution.
+If you’re interested in Shopify as a full-fledged POS option, particularly in tandem with Shopify’s shopping cart software, you should check out our full Shopify POS review.
+Third, we’ll touch on the payment processing features a bit here, but if you want to know more about Shopify’s native payments platform (appropriately named Shopify Payments), check out the complete review.

-After testing out all the software, I do actually think Shopify Lite delivers on its promise.
-You get a very comprehensive platform to manage your business (at least on the sales and inventory side), a solid POS app that walks the line between full-fledged iPad system and mobile, and free online sales tools.
-The price — $9/month plus transaction fees (2.7% for in-person and 2.9% + $0.30 for online) — is absolutely competitive.
-And you get Shopify’s round-the-clock support and extensive self-help resources.
-And for all of those reasons, I’m happy to award Shopify Lite a very solid 4 stars out of 5.
-Improved stability with Shopify Payments would be a major step toward improving the rating, but so would the inclusion of a few extra features.
+After testing out all the software, I can report that Shopify Lite delivers successfully on its promise.
+You’ll get a comprehensive platform to manage your business (at least on the sales and inventory side), a solid POS app that walks the line between full-fledged iPad system and mobile, and you get a wide array of free online sales tools.

-Read on for our complete review of Shopify Lite!
-Got questions?
-Have you used Shopify Lite yourself?
-Leave us a comment and let us know your thoughts.
-We’re always happy to hear from merchants.
+Read on for our complete Shopify Lite review.
+If you’ve used Shopify Lite yourself and have anything to report, or if you have questions about the product, leave us a comment and let us know your thoughts.
+We always enjoy hearing from merchants.

 Table of Contents

-With Shopify Lite, we need to look at several different components: the mPOS app and hardware, the online sales tools, the and payment processing, because each one is a distinct offering.
-The unifying component is of course the online dashboard, where you can log in and access all the information from the POS app, your online sales channels, and payments.
+With Shopify Lite, we need to look at each of its components: the mPOS app and hardware, the online sales tools, and the payment processing.
+Each is a distinct offering.
+The unifying element is, of course, the online dashboard.
+You can log in through the POS app and access all the information you need for your products, sync your online sales channels, and accept payments.

-I really like the Lite plan as a starter option.
-It’s a great way to test the waters, especially if you are interested in upgrading later on.
-So without further ado, let’s take a closer look!
+I like the Lite plan as a starter option.
+It’s a great way to test the waters, especially if you are interested in upgrading later.
+Without further ado, let’s take a deeper look!

 The Shopify Dashboard

-The dashboard is really what makes Shopify so powerful.
-I like that Shopify gives you everything you need close at hand, but without bombarding you with complex sales reports right away.
-Instead you get an activity log with side menus.
-It’s all fairly intuitive to navigate.
-And if you sign up for the trial period to test out Shopify before you pick a plan, Shopify will also point you at resources you might find helpful right in the dashboard.
-That’s a nice touch — and one I haven’t seen replicated elsewhere.
-You could probably make an argument that Shopify’s Big-Brother-esque monitoring of everything you do and suggesting resources is creepy, but a. it’s automated, and b.
-I actually like this as a way to point people at resources without being painfully intrusive (looking at you, mandatory tutorials).
+The dashboard is what makes Shopify so valuable for managing your business.
+Shopify gives you all the features you need close at hand but without bombarding you with complex sales reports right off the bat.
+Instead, you get an activity log with side menus.
+It’s all very intuitive to navigate.
+If you sign up for the trial period to test out Shopify before choosing a plan, Shopify will also point you to resources you might find helpful to explore in your dashboard.
+It’s a nice touch — one you won’t necessarily find elsewhere.

 Shopify’s dashboard inventory tools include: